 Thousands of commuters using train services to and from London are facing major delays after overhead cables came down in Hertfordshire.

 The problems at Radlett in Hertfordshire led to major changes to services run by three train companies - Southeastern, East Midlands Trains and First Capital Connect (FCC).

 The electric cable failed just after 11:00 GMT.

 Passengers on five trains near Radlett station, had to be evacuated.

 One, Simon Lane, from Hertfordshire, said: "About 1km of power lines came down.
-Trains were evacuated and passengers had to walk along the tracks in freezing conditions."'No easy fix'
+Trains were evacuated and passengers had to walk along the tracks in freezing conditions."

 With passengers being warned to expect disruption for the rest of the day, trains were unable to run between St Pancras station in London and Luton in Bedfordshire.